usrpro/uspro-hugo/content/projects/restful-api.en.md

 ## Costs

 Usrpro believes it can benefit from this added functionality.
 We are looking for a partial funding of the development effort, so that the investment burden can be shared among other interested parties.
 As such we are able to offer works on the project as low as 15 euro per hour.
 After the design phase is concluded, we are able to do a final man-hour budget.
 The final budget will be our binding offer for implementing our scope.
-This menas that the implementation costs can't rise once we start crowdfunding and we assume responsibilty for delivering the project within budget.
+This means that the implementation costs can't rise once we start crowdfunding and we assume responsibilty for delivering the project within budget.

 ## Project overview